 Unlike many states, the fee to renew your esthetician's license is higher than renewing your cosmetology license in Kentucky.
 The cosmetology renewal fee is $20, and the esthetician is $50 — both are due every year by July 31st.
 If you want to just focus on skin care, and get more time focusing on makeup, you will most likely benefit more from an esthetician program.
 However, if you also have a passion for hair and nails, or want to open your own salon one day, a cosmetology program may be the better way to go.

 Average yearly salary for makeup artistry in Kentucky

-Specially trained makeup artists who apply makeup for stage, film, and television, earned a median salary of $47,200 across the United States in 2013, the most recent year for which there is data available, according to O*Net.
-Other makeup artists who work in department stores, spas, and salons probably earn a somewhat lower salary on average, although this is influenced by a number of factors including length of experience, reputation, and the fees charged by the spa or salon.
+Makeup artists in Kentucky earn an average salary of $49,243 (ZipRecruiter, 2020).
+How much you earn is influenced by a number of factors including length of experience, reputation, and the fees charged by the spa or salon.
 Career outlook for makeup artists is good.
-The field is expected to grow between 8% and 14% from 2012 to 2022, meaning that recent graduates may be able to expect to find employment in the field without much difficulty.
+The field is expected to grow about 9% nationally from 2016 to 2026, meaning that recent graduates may be able to expect to find employment in the field without much difficulty.